jeff-abe-98/Equity-Market-Pipeline/README.md

 The data ingestion process is shown as a python notebook.
 This notebook was exported from a Azure Databricks notebook where the data parsing was done.

+### Analytical ETL

+The analytical etl process was done using an azure databricks notebook and is present as Analytical ETL.dbc & Analytical ETL.ipynb

 ## Architecture

 ![](Pipeline-Architecture.drawio.png?raw=true)